Examining Racial Stereotypes in YouTube Autocomplete Suggestions: Introduction

 Such reproduction of stereotypes constitutes representational harm by narrowing demographic groups down to specific traits and exaggerating them \citep{leidinger2023stereotypes}.
 Negative stereotypes about oneself can influence one's well-being and productivity, whereas negative stereotypes about other groups can permeate public institutions and shape how society and policymakers treat those groups \citep{levy2009stereotype}. \citet[p.1020]{roy2020age} argue that the unsolicited suggestions offered by autocompletion induce ``incidental learning,'' a ``process of unconscious, unplanned absorption of contextual information,'' and are likely to influence users' short- and long-term beliefs and curiosity about different topics.
 Early investigations of Google autocompletion emphasized that autocompletion stereotypes, viewed and absorbed repeatedly, distort our worldview and perpetuate oppressive social relationships \citep{cadwalladr2016google,noble2018algorithms}.

-Most prior research on autocomplete suggestions centers on algorithmic outputs from general-purpose search engines like Google that can guide users to textual or image content \citep{al2020google, baker2013white, leidinger2023stereotypes, roy2020age}.
+Most prior research on autocomplete suggestions centers on algorithmic outputs from general-purpose search engines, especially Google Search~\citep{al2020google, baker2013white, leidinger2023stereotypes, roy2020age}.
 This research focus seems reasonable because Google Search has been the largest global search engine since the early 2000's.\footnote{\url{https://www.britannica.com/topic/Google-Inc}} However, the use of autocomplete to assist query inputs goes far beyond Google searching.
 For instance, YouTube, the platform we focus on in this study, has incorporated the autocomplete feature in its search function for many years.
 Indeed, if we count the number of searches made across all platforms, YouTube emerges as the second-largest search engine after Google \citep{brandwatch202057}, offering all its results in a video format.
+While Google does not publicly describe the extent to which it uses the same data and algorithms to drive search autocomplete suggestions on Google and YouTube, official documentation suggests that YouTube autocomplete predictions are at least partly shaped by content specific to YouTube, including users' video watching history \citep{youtube_autocomplete}.
 However, YouTube autocomplete has attracted little scholarly attention, perhaps because of YouTube's public perception as a video-sharing platform rather than a search engine.

+Unlike search engines, YouTube allows users to not just view, but also create content on its site~\citep{wotanis2014performing}.
+Prior research on YouTube's participatory culture has characterized it as a critical form of expression, ``self-promotion, escapism, and utter play''~\citep{boxman2019practice}.
+However, it is possible that YouTube's complex cultural fabric comprising both professional (i.e., traditional media) and amateur (i.e., independent individuals) content production~\citep{boxman2019practice} induces the types of biases that do not appear on search engines.
+At the same time, independent YouTubers have the potential to create and share content that counteracts traditional biases and influence search outputs in positive ways.

+YouTube algorithms construct and shape content creators' visibility on the site's search and front pages as well as in features like autoplaying of `related videos'~\citep{bishop2019managing}.
+However, YouTube releases limited information about these algorithms to maintain a competitive advantage.
+This black-boxing of algorithmic governance makes accountability difficult~\citep{reynolds2024user}.
+Thus, there are growing concerns about how cultural producers, who must navigate the increasingly algorithmic nature of content distribution on YouTube, risk losing their visibility and income~\citep{bishop2019managing}.
+Given YouTube's unique participatory culture and the uneven power relationship between content creators or searchers and the platform, \citet{reynolds2024user} have called for examining YouTube algorithms' accountability in its specific platform environment.
+Responding to this call, we focus on YouTube's search algorithms.